Value-added material (VAM) - Prime Video Tech Docs

 Metadata (MEC) references

-The following table lists VAM-relevant fields in MEC title metadata:
+The following table lists VAM-relevant fields in MEC title metadata.
+These requirements are in addition to the MEC requirements found in the MEC asset manifest.

 Field name